asifshaikh37/Data_Analysis/Power_BI/IT Support Analytics/Readme.md

 # IT Support Ticket Reports — Power BI Dashboard

+> **Note:** The data presented in this dashboard has been anonymised
+> and is shared with client approval for portfolio purposes only.
+> Vessel names and ticket volumes are representative of real operations
+> but do not disclose any confidential client information.

 An interactive Power BI dashboard developed for a **Singapore-based maritime client** to monitor, analyse, and optimise IT support ticket management across a fleet of 26 vessels operating globally.

 ---